 110

-further deviating the observed spectral contrast from that expected in a molecular atmosphere (Sokolik and Toon, 1999).
-For an absorbing aerosol layer, its UVAI depends on multiple factors—including AOD, ALH, absorption properties, and surface reflectivity—with higher ALH or more absorbing particles leading to larger UVAI (de Graaf et al., 2005).
+UVAI depends on multiple factors—including AOD, ALH, absorption properties, and surface reflectivity—with higher ALH or more absorbing particles leading to larger UVAI (de Graaf et al., 2005).
+UVAI is defined using pairs of wavelengths, and there is some dependence on the wavelength pair chosen.

 In addition to absorbing aerosols, large positive UVAI values may also result from non-aerosol geophysical effects such as sun glint, ocean color, and strong wavelength dependence of surface reflectivity (Herman et al., 1997).
 These effects, if misinterpreted as aerosol signals, can introduce significant errors in dust detection.